ThorstenBr/A2DVI-Firmware/README.md

 ## Video7 Support
 Video7 provided additional color text and video modes for the Apple IIe.
-Some (all?) of these modes were also available with other video cards, like the "Apple Extended 80 column Text/AppleColor Card".
+Some of these modes were also available with other video cards, like the "Apple Extended 80 column Text/AppleColor Card".

 A2DVI supports these extended video modes - even if your Apple IIe only has a standard 80 column card (and no extended video card).